SkoomaFiend/DOTFILES/tealdeer/.local/share/tealdeer/pages/ls.patch.md

 > Daniels

-- list all files and directories
+- list all files and directories recursively

 `ls **/*`